jeisenma/ProgrammingConcepts/13-translation/translation.md

 - [Unity3D](http://unity3d.com) (JavaScript)

 ## Assignment
-- convert one of your previous sketches from python to Java
+- convert one of your previous sketches from python to Java (1 point)
-- convert one of the java Processsing examples to python
+- convert one of the java Processsing examples to python (1 point)
+- submit both files on Carmen